chef/chef-web-docs/chef_master/source/resource.rst

 Additional Information
 =====================================================
 See the `Common Properties </resource_common.html>`__ guide for a list of the common properties that are available in all resources.
-The `Resources reference </resource_reference.html>`_ lists all of the individual and universal options for each resource.
+The `Resource Reference </resource_reference.html>`_ guide lists all of the individual and common options for every resource that is bundled into Chef.